 EDIT: Some builds of DD-WRT have USB support (enabled under “Services”).
 Ultimately I ended up running dd-wrt.v24-18777_NEWD-2_K2.6_mega.bin, which was easy to flash to as an “Upgrade” within TomatoUSB’s web GUI.

-6 responses to “Installing Tomato USB on Asus Routers (RT-N16 etc) in Windows”
+6 thoughts on “Installing Tomato USB on Asus Routers (RT-N16 etc) in Windows”

 Just wanted to say I enjoyed the blinking animated gif 🙂